 CTIS went live on 31 January 2022 together with the public Clinical Trials website.
 For more information, see:

-Under the Clinical Trials Regulation, national regulators in the EU Member States and EEA countries will use CTIS to carry out their legal responsibilities in evaluating and overseeing clinical trials from 31 January 2022.
-However:
+Under the Clinical Trials Regulation, EU Member States and EEA countries use the Clinical Trials Information System (CTIS) to carry out their legal responsibilities to assess and oversee clinical trials from 31 January 2022:

-- until 30 January 2023, clinical trial sponsors may use CTIS to apply to run a clinical trial under the Clinical Trials Regulation or may choose to apply to run a trial under the Clinical Trials Directive;
+- for the first year of implementation and until 30 January 2023, clinical trial sponsors could choose whether to apply to start a clinical trial via the Clinical Trials Information System or under the Clinical Trials Directive;

-- from 31 January 2023, clinical trial sponsors will need to use CTIS to apply to start a new clinical trial in the EU/EEA;
+- from 31 January 2023 onwards, clinical trial sponsors need to apply to start a clinical trial via the Clinical Trials Information System;

 - from 31 January 2025, any trials approved under the Clinical Trials Directive that continue running will need to comply with the Clinical Trials Regulation and their sponsors must have recorded information on them in CTIS.